 1. Can a child outgrow developmental delay?

-Yes, most developmental delays may resolve as the child grows older.
+Yes, most cases of delayed milestones may resolve as the child grows older.
 However, it is crucial to carefully follow the delay until it resolves or shows signs of deterioration (15).

 2. Does delayed development mean autism?